evillan0315/resume-app/README.md

 ### Backend Setup

 This frontend application requires a running backend service to provide AI capabilities and authentication.
-Please refer to the [backend repository](https://github.com/your-username/resume-ai-assistant-backend) (placeholder link) for setup instructions.
+Please refer to the [backend repository](https://github.com/evillan0315/project-board-server) for setup instructions.
 Ensure your backend is configured to run on the `VITE_API_URL` specified in your `.env` file (e.g., `http://localhost:3000`).

 ## Usage